Sarat Chandra Chattopadhyay: Later life

 The first English translation of Sarat Chandra's work, Srikanta (Volume I), was published by the Oxford University Press in 1922.
 The first film based on Sarat Chandra's writings, silent movie Andhare Aalo, was released the same year.
+It was an adaptation of Chatterjee's story by the same name.

 Sarat Chandra was a strong supporter of the Indian freedom movement.
 He was the president of the Howrah District Congress Committee branch of the Indian National Congress from 1921 to 1936.
 He also gave cash and other support to Indian revolutionary freedom fighters.
 He was friends with Chittaranjan Das, Subhas Chandra Bose, and many other freedom fighters and political leaders.
 While most of his works avoided politics, his novel Pather Dabi (1926) heavily criticized the British Raj.
-The book was proscribed by the colonial British Government of India, a restriction removed after Sarat Chandra's death.
+The book was proscribed by the colonial British Government of India on 4 January 1927.
+The restriction (ban) was removed in 1939, 1 year after Sarat Chandra's death.

 Great academic recognition came to Sarat Chandra, whose formal studies ended at Class XII.
 His works entered the school and college curricula.
 In 1923, the University of Calcutta awarded him the prestigious Jagattarini Gold Medal.
 He was a paper setter in Bengali in the B.A. examination at the university.
 In 1936, the University of Dacca awarded him a Doctor of Literature (honoris causa).
-Except for Sarat Chandra, all honourees have been recipients of knighthood.
+Except for Sarat Chandra, all honourees had been recipients of knighthood.
 His novel Pather Dabi did not endear him to the colonial British government.

-He built his own house, first in Samta and then in Calcutta.
+He built his own house, first in Samta in 1923, and his second house in Calcutta.
 He moved into his new Calcutta house in 1935.
 He planned to travel to Europe, but his health was failing.
 He was diagnosed with liver cancer.
 On 16 January 1938, he died in Park Nursing Home in South Calcutta.